IKOR-GmbH/sip-framework/docs/declarative.md

 **Inbound**

 Inbound connectors are the entry point to an adapter.
-They need to extend _GenericInboundConnectorBase_ and override necessary methods, but also to be annotated with @InboundConnector, with the following fields:
+They need to extend _GenericInboundConnectorBase_, or one of the dedicated implementations (REST and SOAP), and override necessary methods.
+Also, @InboundConnector annotation is required, with the following fields:

 - *connectorId* (optional) - unique identifier of a connector (automatically generated if missing)
 - *connectorGroup* - id of the connector group it belongs to